 Caution: A private meter mail stamp or a “postmark” from a private, online postage-printing service will not prove that the petition was timely mailed.

-No. You can place your petition in the mail today or hand deliver the petition to the Tax Court in Washington, D.C., today.
+No. You can file electronically, place your petition in the mail today, or hand deliver the petition to the Tax Court in Washington, D.C., today.
 (If the last day for filing is a Saturday, Sunday, or holiday in the District of Columbia, then you have until the next business day.)
 Using certified or registered mail or a designated private delivery service is preferable because it provides strong evidence that the petition was sent to the Tax Court on the registered mailing date.
 You will need a postmarked USPS registered mail or certified mail receipt or a receipt from a designated private delivery service.

 Yes.
 The Tax Court may waive the filing fee if a petitioner establishes to the satisfaction of the Tax Court an inability to pay.
 The Application for Waiver of Filing Fee requires detailed information and must be signed under penalty of perjury.
 If the petition is a joint petition (filed by a married couple), then you may file one waiver form which should be signed by both petitioners.
 If the Tax Court denies your request to waive the filing fee and you do not pay the filing fee, your case may be dismissed.